 If you Answer Yes to number 1 or 7 or if you answer Yes to more than 3 questions, you may have low Testosterone.

 What consequences may be observed in a man with low testosterone?

-Low sex drive
+- Low sex drive

-Decreased muscle strength
+- Decreased muscle mass or strength

-Increased upper and central body fat
+- Increased upper body or belly fat